lue-bird/elm-state-interface/README.md

 can be reduced down to state and interface, making it simpler, safer and more declarative.

 ## the ideas
-- cmds, tasks, subs and view are combined into one big view/subscriptions-like function `state -> Interface state`.
+- cmds, tasks, subs and view are combined into one view/subscriptions-like `state -> Interface state`.
-  This means that actions are not tied to a specific event happening but to a specific state
+  Now actions are not tied to a specific event happening but to a specific state
 - Instead of the update casing on the relevant state+event combination, the event itself holds all the relevant state.
-  Don't worry, even if the interface responds late, the state information will be up to date.
+  Don't worry, even if the interface responds late, the state information will be up to date

 ## the extras
 - an event type only exists as an optional intermediate type (still highly recommended, though most of the time)